techfleetworks/taino-language-app/README.md

 npm install && npx expo start -c
 ```

-To run the server of the Learn Taino App, open another terminal and run the following commands:
+To run the Nest.js server of the Learn Taino PWA, open another terminal and run the following commands:
 ```zsh
 cd learn-taino-pwa/server
 cp .env.example .env # add the correct values in the newly created .env file